YuriShimoi/prompter/README.md

 Converts HTML to fully char prompt-like interface.

 ## How To
-To start the lib, import _prompter/main.js_ file as script, create a **prompt** element and create elements like above Currently description.
+To start the lib copy **prompter** folder and import *prompter/main.js* file as script, create a **prompt** element and create elements like above *Currently* description, any other elements inside prompt will be ignored and hidden.

 Prompt color scheme can be changed with *type* attribute:
   - default: `background: black; color: white`
   - white: `background: white; color: black`
   - retro: `background: black; color: green`

-Any other elements inside prompt will be ignored and hidden.

 \
 Basic example: